Cfernz/Chapter12-challenge/Challenge/Challenge.md

   * BLAST (arguments should be taken from the initial command line)
   * BLAST comes as an executable, you will need to provide the absolute path to the program for it to work.

+ULTIMATE CHALLENGE: CAN YOU SAVE THE WORLD WITH ONE LINE???

 [command line blast parameters](https://www.ncbi.nlm.nih.gov/books/NBK279684/)